Skip to the content.

 6. Customize Your Airline:

 • Rename the generated files to match your preferences, e.g. AfterTakeoff[1].ogg to keep ‘sets’ of numbered files together.
+So either hand curate the files or let it regenerate on the fly using the placeholders.

 • Create airline-specific text files like BoardingWelcome.txt in your airline folder - remember it doesn’t have to be in English anymore or use an English accent voice.
 The TTS works great across accents and languages.

-Pro tip: If you only have the .txt file (and no .ogg), the system will read it and generate the audio on demand
+Pro tip: If you only have the .txt file (and no .ogg), the system will read it and generate the audio on demand - it’s where the ‘Save txt’ gets saved to.

-Example Use Case 2: Virtual Airline Setup - Pregenerated
+Example Use Case 2: Virtual Airline Setup - Pregenerated Audio

 Here’s the steps for setting up a series of announcements up front before you fly: